sohmxdd/AutoExec/README.md

 python -m autoexec run path/to/file.py --tests "assert 'hello' in output"

 ## 🤝 Contributing
 Contributions are welcome!
+Star the Project 🌟 - It helps others discover the tool!

+Fork the Project - Create your own copy to experiment.

+Open an Issue - Report bugs or suggest new features.

+Create a Pull Request - Submit your changes for review.
 Please do not commit .env or memory.json.

 ---